cj-casey/EC311-Project/README.md

 The player has set number of seconds to reach the flag that depends on the number lines of the maze.

 ### Hard Mode (Aymeric)
-A switch on the Nexys board will make collision with any wall reset to the begining of the maze.
+A switch on the Nexys board makes collision with any wall reset to the begining of the maze.